 By riding your bicycle in winter, you have outdoor exercise starting at your doorstep.
 People drive from Boston to Vermont or New Hampshire to ski down mountains at high speeds, and in colder weather.
 They still ask how I can ride in winter.

 Winter cycling does have its challenges, as described earlier in this article, but part of the enjoyment of winter cycling is in meeting those challenges.
 The winter landscape also has its beauty, in subtle colors, bright sunlight reflected off snow, and longer vistas through leafless woodlands.

 If you've equipped yourself well so you are comfortable riding; if you choose quiet roads or quiet times; if you are a skillful urban cyclist, than winter riding can be entirely enjoyable.
 You can't just stop, lie down on a grassy town green and rest, and so long-distance recreational riding is less popular in winter.
 Added time in preparation makes the shortest rides more of a hassle.
-But for medium-distance rides with a set destination, winter riding can be very practical, and you will feel better for it.
+But for rides with a set destination, winter riding can be very practical, and you will feel better for it.